 - Access type change.

 The target of the event reporting may include a group of UE(s) or any UE (i.e. all UEs).
-When the event occurs, to which the NF service consumer has subscribed to, the PCF reports the requested information to the NF service consumer based on the event reporting information definition requested by the NF service consumer (see 3GPP TS 23.502 [3], subclause 4.15.1).
+When an event occurs, to which the NF service consumer has subscribed, the PCF reports the requested information to the NF service consumer based on the event reporting information definition requested by the NF service consumer (see 3GPP TS 23.502 [3], subclause 4.15.1).

 * * * Next changes * * * *